 If you already offer a company 401(k) you may wonder how it stacks up against other plans.
 Regularly benchmarking your plan is critical to remaining compliant, but it also can alert you to shortfalls that may need addressing.
 After a thorough benchmarking, you may discover you want to consider other providers.

 Just as when hiring your first 401(k) financial advisor, it can be difficult to know where to start “benchmarking.”
 At ForUsAll we’ve created a 401(k) Benchmarking Center.
 It’s designed specifically to walk plan sponsors though the benchmarking process.

 We’ve distilled the process into four steps.
 You will quickly be able to see how your plan compares with other 401(k)s.

 Step 1: Find out what you are paying.

 Need more help?
-Send us your 408(b)(2) form or any other fee disclosure.
-You can upload these documents in our 401(k) Benchmarking Center.
+Find your 408(b)(2) form or any other fee disclosure and upload it to our site.
 We’ll comb through them and alert you of any kickbacks or unnecessary charges.